sfigg/commercialization-public/manufacture/desktop/features-on-demand-language-fod.md

 ---
 author: themar
 Description: 'Features on Demand v2 (Capabilities), introduced in Windows 10, are Windows feature packages that can be added at any time.
-This topic covers language and region-related FoDs.'
+This topic covers language and region-related FODs.'
 MSHAttr: 'PreferredLib:/library/windows/hardware'
 title: 'Language and region Features on Demand' ms.author: themar